Secret Skiathos: how to experience the best of the island

 The larger Galazia spilia (blue cave) is named due to its rare reflections of blue on the rock from the water.
 Boat trips from Skiathos Town can take you here to swim.

-With warm water temperatures and visibility up to 30 metres deep, the water surrounding Skiathos is a draw for scuba diving enthusiasts, especially the various shipwrecks dotted around the island dating back as far as Roman and Byzantine times.
+With warm water temperatures and visibility down to 30 metres deep, the water surrounding Skiathos is a draw for scuba enthusiasts, especially with the various shipwrecks dotted around the island dating back as far as Roman and Byzantine times.

 More about Skiathos